 Like most teachers, I always have an eye out for things that I can use when I am teaching.
 I came across a great set of twenty Chopsticks in the dollar store.
-Not only are they just the right weight to be used as rhythm sticks, they are also durable, nice looking and safe to use near the piano.
-At ten-cents a set, I simply couldn’t pass them up.
+Not only are they just the right weight to be used as rhythm sticks, but they are also durable, nice looking, and safe to use near the piano.
+At ten cents a set, I simply couldn’t pass them up.
 Now, I find myself using them almost every day, especially with my younger students.
 Here are some of the ways my students and I use chopsticks to have fun and learn about music.
 Here are 10 great piano teaching games using chopsticks.

 We practice tapping a steady beat along with you or with the metronome.

 We sing the words to whatever piece is being learned while we click the chopsticks to a steady beat.

 I sing the note names to a piece as I follow along using a chopstick to tap each note on the page as I go. (each quarter note gets one tap: two for the half notes etc.)

 We mix it up and click the chopsticks together on quarter notes, tap the bench for half notes, and shake the chopsticks in the air for rests.